kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

 The illuminance of the light box can be measured at its brightest, for example, 2000K is the separation point between the outdoor and transition, and the exposure value of the corresponding illuminance (ET*gain) can be found to calculate the kFactor.

 The larger the kFactor, the stronger the sensitivity of the sensor; the smaller the kFactor, the weaker the sensitivity of the sensor.

+kFactor is included in AWB parameters in .xml file.

 ### 3.6 WDR